 Digital Accessibility

 Recently, I took a workshop on digital accessibility.
-I always wanted to learn more about accessibility as it is often neglected because most people who use the internet are all non-disabled.
-This general attitude towards accessibility heavily impacts the ways in which people make the internet.
+I always wanted to learn more about accessibility, as it is often neglected.
+The general attitude of neglect towards accessibility impacts the ways people use the internet.

-Besides what I learned about digital accessibility, I want to make the case that designing digital accessibility and building it on the internet will benefit everyone, not only those who are not “temporarily able-bodied.”
+Besides what I learned about digital accessibility, I want to argue designing digital accessibility and building it on the internet will benefit everyone.
 Accessibility and usability are mutually beneficial concepts.

-Building on that, I want to list technologies that were designed to address accessibility but have been adopted by everyone.
-Speech technology, e-books, and closed captions are just a small subset of the everyday technology we have gained from addressing accessibility.
-Just as the wheelchair door button saves you in moments when you are carrying things or are extremely tired, practical accessibility benefits all users of the internet.
+Speech technology, e-books, and closed captions are a small subset of the everyday technology we have gained from addressing accessibility.
+Like how the wheelchair button saves you in moments when you are carrying things, accessibility benefits all users of the internet.

 Citations